DepartureLabsIC/quark-checkout/packages/quark-checkout/README.md

 ### Configuration properties

-`provider` - The provider used to authenticate the user.
+- `provider`: The provider used to authenticate the user.
 This value is used to redirect the user quickly to the correct authentication page when they are checking out but not yet authenticated.
 See [Authentication providers](#authentication-providers) for a list of the providers we currently support.

-`domain` - The domain quark-checkout will send a user to upon checkout.
+- `domain`: The domain quark-checkout will send a user to upon checkout.
 In the future, we expect larger services might want to self-host their own checkout pages.

-`notify` - An object containing the Principal ID as a string and the name of the canister method as a string.
+- `notify`: An object containing the Principal ID as a string and the name of the canister method as a string.

-`notify.principalId` - The Principal ID of the canister that will receive the callback.
+- `notify.principalId`: The Principal ID of the canister that will receive the callback.

-`notify.methodName` - We call this public method when a user completes a transaction.
+- `notify.methodName`: We call this public method when a user completes a transaction.
 The Canister will be required to accept or deny each incoming transaction.

-`integrator` - The Quark Account ID of the recipient of the payment.
+- `integrator`: The Quark Account ID of the recipient of the payment.
   **Warning!** This principal must be able to invoke calls against Quark in order to withdraw funds.
 Please use only use a canister, a dfx principal identity, or a Quark user principal unless you are absolutely sure about what you are doing.

-`callback` - A javascript method implemented by the integrator to be invoked by quark-checkout upon a checkout Event.
+- `callback`: A javascript method implemented by the integrator to be invoked by quark-checkout upon a checkout Event.

 Example events: